rgarofalo/apds9960/docs/docs_APDS9960.rst

     |    3   |    8x   |
     +--------+---------+

-      return the value of the proximity gain.
 .. method:: setProximityGain(drive):

     Sets the receiver gain for proximity detection

+    drive:
+        the value (0-3) for the gain

     +--------+---------+
     |  Value |  Gain   |
     +========+=========+